Skip to main content

 Ora in Practice

-Explicit types, verification clauses, and predictable behavior.
+Explicit errors, verification clauses, and predictable behavior.

 contract Vault {

-storage var balances: map[NonZeroAddress, u256];
+storage var balances: map<NonZeroAddress, u256>;

-pub fn transfer(to: address, amount: MinValue<u256, 1>) -> bool
+pub fn withdraw(amount: MinValue<u256, 1>)

 requires balances[std.msg.sender()] >= amount